|(a) Level I (Basic Care). The Level I maternal designated

 neonatal resuscitation, are immediately available on-site at all times

-who demonstrate current status of successful completion of ACLS and
+who demonstrate current status of successful completion of ACLS, or

 (B) ensures that resuscitation equipment, including